 by Jeremy Ethier

 I was sick and tired of trying my best and not seeing results.
 As I began to study and familiarize myself with the correct physical and nutritional approach, I quickly learned I’d been doing everything wrong.
-By the age of 18, I’d qualified to become a personal trainer.
-I went on to study kinesiology at university and became completely hooked on research.
+By 18, I’d qualified to become a personal trainer.
+I went on to study kinesiology at university and became utterly hooked on research.

 Here’s how to make the impossible possible in three simple steps.
 All you need is perseverance!